NamanGarg2075/GeekyWeb/docs/languages/html/html_tags.md

 ## Opening Tags

-Opening tags are those tags which have only opening tags no [closing tag](#closing-tags), actually they also have closing tag bt we don't need to type it like if we want to add a line break in our webpage we simply add `<br>` but we will not add `</br>` because this closing tags don't have any use, these kinds of tags are self closing tags as we can also just type it as `<br/>` which indicate both opening and closing tag as well.
+Opening tags are those tags which have only opening tags, no [closing tag](#closing-tags).
+Actually, they also have a closing tag but we don't need to type it, like if we want to add a line break to our webpage we simply add `<br>` but we will not add `</br>` because these closing tags don't have any use, these kinds of tags are self-closing tags as we can also just type them as `<br />` which indicate both opening and closing tag as well.

 ```html
 This is my text and now i have to break a line and continue to next line.